-Dust, bugs, airborne cooking oils - it doesn't take long for these home-based interlopers to find their way onto your favorite lighting fixtures.
+Dust, bugs, airborne cooking oils - it doesn't take long for these home-based interlopers to find their way onto your home's many light fixtures.

-These soils are the most common blight you'll find on your home's light fixtures, dimming both your home's ambience and your fixtures' ability to put out all the wattage you're paying for.
+These soils are dimming both your home's ambiance and your fixtures' ability to put out all the wattage you're paying for.

 Finally, be sure to check for frayed wires before attempting any light fixture cleaning.
-If you notice any damage, have the fixture fixed before cleaning.
+If you notice any damage, have it fixed before cleaning.

-If you've skipped a few buffing sessions and your brass, chrome, steel, nickel, or pewter fixtures are looking a bit dull however, resist the urge to lather on brass or other abrasive cleaners, which can mar the manufacturer-applied wax or sealer that keeps the fixture looking its best.
+If you've skipped a few buffing sessions and your brass, chrome, steel, nickel, or pewter light fixture is looking a bit dull, resist the urge to lather on brass or other abrasive cleaners, which can mar the manufacturer-applied wax or sealer that keeps the fixture looking its best.

 Instead, gently rub the surface with a damp cloth.
 Or, contact the manufacturer or the retailer for specific instructions for cleaning your specialty finish.

-Brass items with a factory-applied lacquer finish require only dusting and an occasional spot cleaning with a cloth dipped in warm water.
+Brass light fixtures with a factory-applied lacquer finish require only dusting, and an occasional spot cleaning with a cloth dipped in warm water.
 Don't use any cleaner on lacquered brass; it can cause the surface to tarnish or become scratched.
-Use brass cleaners only on unlacquered brass.

-Glass fixtures, such as wall sconces, can be safely deep cleaned with a mild cleaner such as hand dishwashing liquid or glass cleaner applied to the surface using a soft cloth.
+Glass fixtures, such as wall sconces, can be safely deep cleaned with a mild cleaner, such as hand dishwashing liquid or glass cleaner applied to the surface using a soft cloth.

 Plastic recessed lighting covers, commonly found in kitchen cabinet under-counter lighting fixtures, can be similarly cleaned in the sink with hand dish-washing liquid when the covers appear cloudy with cooking oils and dust.